 Update – Oct 07, 2012

-I wrote this blog a couple of years ago and I can see a lot of hits to this page.
+I wrote this blog post a couple of years ago and I can see a lot of hits to this page.
 Things have changed a lot in these couple of years.
 Here are some of the facebook groups that you may want to join to sell/donate/buy used stuff –

 To buy/sell any kind of used stuff like clothes, furniture, books, electronics and up-cycled products in Bangalore – Second To None